Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 Points **7**, **4** and **2** will give us that we should **also distribute factory instances to prevent collisions of triggered runs with the release pipeline**.
 If the team is fine with debugging (no triggers) there is no need here.
 If the team needs to trigger runs but is okay sharing an instance together then dedicate a factory for releasing (wired to the CI/CD pipeline) in addition to the development one (used for triggers).
 If each developer needs to trigger runs independently then allocate a factory instance per developer and add one instance for releasing.
 All of these factories are tied to the same repository, code is moved between branches via pull requests.

+The other points will explain some implementation details later.

+### Development scope : examples

 Let's illustrate that with a couple of examples, using **ARM Templates deployments**.

 The most basic deployment will support a team working on a single project/repo, sharing a single managed identity (or not using the managed identity at all but sharing credentials anyway), and mostly debugging.